Parliamentary Elections Act 1770

-The Parliamentary Elections Act 1770 (also known as the Grenville Act) is an Act of the Parliament of Great Britain (10 Geo III c.
-16).
+The Parliamentary Elections Act 1770 (10 Geo.
+3. c.
+16) (also known as the Grenville Act) is an act of the Parliament of Great Britain.
 The Act transferred the power of trying election petitions from the House of Commons as a whole to a less politicised committee of the House.
 All contested elections were to be considered by a committee of thirteen members selected by ballot.
 The Act was initially limited to one year, but was extended several times.
 A bill was passed in 1774 to make it perpetual – by that time five cases had already been tried.

-This Act was repealed by section 1 of the Controverted Elections Act 1828 (9 Geo.
-IV c.
+This act was repealed by section 1 of the Controverted Elections Act 1828 (9 Geo.
+4. c.
 22).